Agent swarms: cooperation and coordination under stringent communications constraint: Continuum communications

 \section{Continuum communications}

-In this continuum model, we aim to represent a system in which all agents are simultaneously feeding trickles of information to all other agents, and there is no randomness or contingency in the process.
-Although not very realistic, this rate equation model gives us a good starting point with which to start considering some implications.
-In the latter part of this paper, we will move to a more plausible stochastic model based on discrete messaging choices.
+In this continuum model, we aim to represent a system in which all agents are simultaneously feeding trickles of information to all other agents, with no randomness or contingency in the process.
+Although not very realistic, this rate equation model gives us a good starting point {with which to introduce parameters and concepts in a simple and direct way.} In the latter part of this paper, we will move to a more plausible stochastic model based on discrete messaging choices.

-First, we assume that each agent $b$ transmits to each other agent $a$, sending information about itself (only) according to an information rate ${\Trate}^b_a$, and with a targetting accuracy dependent on its imperfect knowledge ${\Aknow}^b_a$.
+First, we assume that each agent $b$ transmits to each other agent $a$, sending information about itself (only) according to an information rate ${\Trate}^b_a$, and with a targetting accuracy dependent on its imperfect ${\Aknow}^b_a$.
 Further, the information stream sent will be attenuated in transit by the link efficiency ${\Elink}_{ba}$.